Flutterwave/Python-v2/README.md

 ## Introduction
-The Python library provides easy access to Flutterwave for Business (F4B) v2 APIs from Django, Flask, and other Python applicationa.
-It abstracts the complexity involved in direct integration and allows you to make quick calls to the APIs.
+The Python library provides easy access to Flutterwave for Business (F4B) v2 APIs from Django, Flask, and other Python applications.
+It abstracts the complexity involved in direct integration, enabling you to make quick calls to the APIs.

 Available features include: